uscore2/uscore2.github.io/_posts/2018-07-16-uscore2-greater-manchester-salford-peer-review.md

 ---
 layout: post
 published: true
-title: Uscore2 Greater Manchester (Salford) Peer Review
+title: 'Event Summary: Greater Manchester (Salford) Peer Review'
 ---
 July 9-11th saw Salford welcome the Amadora peer review team to Greater Manchester.
 The 3 day event brought the panel of Portuguese experts to the city region to review two of the Uscore2 methodology modules: